Home | About

 - Make our staff aware of environmental modifications and accommodations that individuals with disabilities may need.

-In an effort to extend our impact to Virginia Beach, Commonwealth Autism has established an office within FACT’s Autism Resource Center building.
-By doing so, CA aims to bridge the gap in autism resources and provide essential, personalized resource navigation services to families at any stage of their autism journey in Virginia Beach.
+In an effort to extend our impact to Hampton Roads, Commonwealth Autism has established an office within FACT’s Autism Resource Center building in Virginia Beach.
+By doing so, CA aims to bridge the gap in autism resources and provide essential, personalized resource navigation services to Tidewater families at any stage of their autism journey.

 Help us advance our mission.